 Amazon affiliate links are included below.

-Portable Seat– This type of seat is great for kids who need a smaller opening on the toilet.
+Portable Seat– (affiliate link) This type of seat is great for kids who need a smaller opening on the toilet.
 Kids of all needs benefit from a larger seat area when first potty training.
 This one is nice because it can be carried from place to place when on the go outside of the home.
 Just fold it up and place in it’s carrying bag.
 Using a portable seat can make it easy to add interests when beginning potty training.
 Add interests such as special toys and items to make sitting motivating.

-Squatty Potty– The squatty potty is a helpful way to provide a more stable base of support while sitting on the toilet seat.
+Squatty Potty– (affiliate link) The squatty potty is a helpful way to provide a more stable base of support while sitting on the toilet seat.
 Kids can place their feet on the support that curves around the toilet base and improve balance while sitting.
 This base of support can help kids who need extra support or have balance needs.

-The Step and Go stool is another, more inexpensive option.
+The Step and Go stool (affiliate link) is another, more inexpensive option.
 Adding a supportive base can help calm nerves of unsupported sitting.
 Children can use a wider base of support with this type of stool.

-Potty Training Chart– While this isn’t a potty training seat, a training chart can be used to promote extended sitting on a potty chair, and to allow kids the ability to build up patience to sit and wait on a potty chair.
+Potty Training Chart– (affiliate link) While this isn’t a potty training seat, a training chart can be used to promote extended sitting on a potty chair, and to allow kids the ability to build up patience to sit and wait on a potty chair.